 Printer paper soaked up the coffee evenly.
 When we let it the printer paper dry and dipped in coffee again, there was more of an aged look.
 This paper would be great for little notes or gift wrapping.

 Our favorite was staining watercolor paper with coffee.
 If you would like to see the exact paper we used, here's the link on Amazon.
+We used Strathmore watercolor paper.
 Oh my gosh, the way this paper soaked up the coffee and little coffee bits was amazing!
-We used Strathmore watercolor paper.
 This type of paper would be great for junk journal inserts (see our junk journal blog post) and for painting on.
 We also cut strips and used the coffee stained paper to embellish some small boxes that we were gift wrapping.
+And this paper would make fabulous greeting cards.
 Such a nice touch!

 Another favorite from Strathmore was the mixed media paper.
 After playing with a few different kinds of mixed media papers, we found that this paper soaked up the coffee extremely well.
 It would be perfect for writing thank you notes.
 This kind of coffee stained paper is perfect paper for card-making, tags and for painting or drawing on!

 The regular lined paper was the same as the plain office paper and would be great for adding to your junk journals and for writing notes or poems on.

 Now that you know about how different papers react to coffee, let's get staining!!

 This is the fun part.
 Use whatever dish or containers that fit your sizes of paper.
 A cookie tray or plastic container will work for your larger sheets.
 Fill your container or dish of choice with your coffee.